Two new poems forthcoming (Spring, 2022) in Under the Radar magazine.

-September, 2021 – My review of My Mother’s Language/La langue de ma mère by Abdellatif Laâbi, translated and introduced by André Naffis-Sahely (Poetry Translation Centre, 2021) is online at MPT magazine.
+September, 2021: Review of My Mother’s Language/La langue de ma mère by Abdellatif Laâbi, translated and introduced by André Naffis-Sahely (Poetry Translation Centre, 2021) is online at MPT magazine.

-September, 2021 – ‘Self-Portrait as a Green Silk Dress’ published in 14 magazine.
+September, 2021: A poem ‘Self-Portrait as a Green Silk Dress’ has been published in 14 magazine.
 Thanks to Editor Richard Skinner.

-Reviews of new books by Geraldine Clarkson, Seán Hewitt and Marvin Thompson published in The North magazine, January 2021.
+January, 2021: Reviews of new books by Geraldine Clarkson, Seán Hewitt and Marvin Thompson published in The North magazine, Issue 65.

-‘Poem for a 1960s Welfare State Childhood’ published at The Morning Star online (October 2020).
+October, 2020: ‘Poem for a 1960s Welfare State Childhood’ can be read online at The Morning Star.

-‘I Dream of the The Sea’ a poetry film made on an iPhone by Josephine during the first UK lockdown (2020) was accepted by Ink, Sweat & Tears magazine and is on their YouTube channel here.
+‘I Dream of the The Sea’ a poetry film made on an iPhone by Josephine during the first UK lockdown (2020) was accepted by Ink, Sweat & Tears magazine and can be viewed on their YouTube channel here.
 This poem is an interpretation of a haiku by Yosa Buson (more details at MPT magazine ‘Haiku Translation Workshop’ here).

-Here is a poetry film ‘The Wonders, The Joy‘ (2020), words by Josephine Corcoran, directed by Professor Bambo Soyinka for The Great Margin (Bath Spa University).
+The Great Margin (Bath Spa University), made this tiny poetry film ‘The Wonders, The Joy‘ (2020), words by Josephine Corcoran, directed by Professor Bambo Soyinka.

 ‘Birdsong’ – poem commissioned by Ledbury Poetry Festival (2020).